Uninsured Motorist Statistics: Changes by State and Over Time

 Tennessee | $300 | Driver's license suspension until you provide proof of financial responsibility |

-Being an uninsured motorist is different from not having proof of insurance.
-Generally, if you have the required insurance but don't have the proper proof, you are able to avoid a penalty (or at least lessen your penalty) by submitting proof within a certain time period.
+Being an uninsured motorist is different from not having proof of insurance, such as if you left your insurance card at home.
+Generally, if you have insurance but don't have the proper proof, you are able to avoid a penalty (or at least lessen your penalty) by submitting proof within a certain time period.

-States have introduced a number of measures to try to reduce the number of uninsured motorists on the road including "no pay, no play" insurance laws, insurance verification systems and random selection programs.
+States are taking steps to try to reduce the number of uninsured motorists on the road.
+This includes "no pay, no play" insurance laws, insurance verification systems and random selection programs.

 "No pay, no play" laws